Romsey Town F.C.: History

 On Thursday 31 May, Romsey appointed Danny Barker as manager taking over from former boss Wayne Mew.
 In his first full season in charge of the club, the side finished second bottom in the league but were spared relegation after Hayling United were relegated due to ground grading issues.

 On 22 October 2013, manager Danny Barker resigned from his post with the club sitting in 22nd place in the league.
 Carl Bennett and later John McFarlane took over as co-managers but on 30 April 2014, James Phillips was appointed the new head coach, after the club finished bottom of the league.

-The club then appointed Andy Samuels as Manager and whilst they finished second bottom in 2014/15, there has been steady improvement, with mid table finishes in 2015/16 and 2016/17, leading to a promotion challenges in 2017/18 and 2018/ 19 which resulted in a sixth and fourth place finishes.
+The club then appointed Andy Samuels as Manager and whilst they finished second bottom in 2014/15, there has been steady improvement, with mid table finishes in 2015/16 and 2016/17, leading to a promotion challenges in 2017/18 and 2018/ 19 which resulted in a sixth and fourth-place finishes.
 During the summer Andy Samuels stepped down and has been replaced by Chris McGinn, a former professional footballer and international coach.

+In 2023 Romsey announced a new women's football team.